jwgmeligmeyling/jqm-calendar/README.md

 * `days` : Same as for months
 * `startOfWeek` : integer from 0 to 6 to tell jqm-calendar at which day to start painting the week (eg. sunday)
 * `weeksInMonth` : How many weeks to show in a month.
 Normally this varies between 4 and 6, depending on the given start of the week and the start of the month.
 You can fix the amount of weeks by setting this attribute.
 Additional days will be filled with dates from the month before and after.
+* `yearArrow` : if true it shows arrows to go to previous and next year

 Some example that sets some attributes: